timdeschryver/blog/_posts/2019-02-05-building-an-aot-friendly-dynamic-content-outlet.md

 ### Build the Dynamic Content Outlet Service

 Create a new file underneath the folder `src/app/dynamic-content-outlet/dynamic-content-outlet.service.ts`.
-A future article may deep dive into the details of the _why_ and _how_ of this service.
-For now, however, just know that from a high-level point of view this service encapsulates the logic that loads dynamic components using SystemJS and renders them into the Dynamic Content Outlet.
+This service encapsulates the logic that loads dynamic components using SystemJS and renders them into the Dynamic Content Outlet.
 If an error occurs, a `DynamicContentOutletErrorComponent` is rendered instead with the error message included.

 ```typescript
 import {